 Lastly, even if the leaves are yellow, resist the temptation to pluck the leaves or prune the plant.
 It needs all those to survive the harsh winter.

 NOTE: Most or all of these tips are equally applicable and helpful for the Tulsi plant or “The Indian Holy Basil” except that it does not like acidic Yogurt or buttermilk or any kind of fertilizer.

-Bonus Tip for Prolific Curry leaf plant:
+Bonus Tip for Prolific Curry leaf plant: (Updated Summer 2013)

 This summer, I have had the biggest revelation for a prolific curry leaf plant.
 It seems that bath salt or Epsom salt is the magic potion that makes them grow like bushes.
 Epsom salt contains magnesium sulfate which is great for plants.
 It can be used for most plants including vegetable, fruits and flowering plants.